 Clear aligners are an orthodontic treatment used to straighten your teeth and align your smile.
 They are removable custom-made clear plastic trays that fit snugly over your teeth and apply pressure to gradually move your teeth into the desired position.

-Generally, you are required to check in with an orthodontist and switch aligners every 2 weeks to continue your treatment.
+Generally, you need to check in with an orthodontist and switch aligners every two weeks to continue your treatment.

 PlusDent is a hybrid system of both in-person and remote monitoring.

 Your first consultation is with a dentist registered with the General Dental Council (GDC).
 Then, once you begin treatment, all monitoring is done remotely via the PlusDent app.
-This is in contrast to better-known brands like Invisalign, where your treatment is fully supervised in-person throughout.
+This is in contrast to better-known brands like Invisalign, with fully supervised in-person treatments.